ClusterDaemon/terraform-aws-iam-users-groups/README.md

 # Terraform AWS IAM Users and Groups

-A Terraform resource module that manages IAM users and groups for a single AWS account.
-This is not dependent on SSO or SAML, and is primarily operated using two lists - one for users, and one for groups.
-The module provides similar outputs that are sorted by user and group name for easy reference.
-The outputs of this module are encrypted, and are safe to provide to users directly.
+A Terraform resource module that manages IAM users and groups for a single AWS account, in addition to secure credential generation and management.

+This module (and its series of independently deployable submodules) aims to provide a method of managing the full lifecycle of identities in AWS via user self-service.

-This module handles various resources related to user access, and provides that access via encrypted output fields.
-Encryption is accomplished using PGP, and users are required to provide a public PGP key in order to generate passwords and API keys.
-Public keys may be provided as base64 encoded strings, or as a keybase user ID: `keybase:<username>`.
+The outputs of this module require encryption via public PGP keys in order to manage credentials.
+Public keys may be provided as a keybase username, or a base64 encoded key.
+A valid PGP key is required for user creation.

 ## Features

-- Manage many users and groups within a single module call
+- Manage users and groups in addition to handling credentials generation and encryption
-- AWS login (console) password generation
+  - AWS login (console) passwords
-  - Encrypted secret delivery via output
+    - Configurable password requirements
-- AWS API access via Access Keys management
+  - AWS API Access Keys
-  - Define a maximum of two keys per user
     - Activate or deactive keys
     - Rotate keys by changing their names
-  - Encrypted secret delivery via output
+- Encrypted credential output
-- MFA device management per user
+- Secure MFA device management (encrypted MFA QR code/seed output)
-  - QR code and URL provided via output
-- Strict input variable schema and validation checking/feedback
+- Sensitive output encryption via user-supplied public PGP keys enables last-mile secret delivery
+- User and group submodules can be used independently

 ## Roadmap

-- Better MFA PNG output handling
 - Strict/opnionated password, key, and MFA policies
+  - Evaluation of an MFA submodule

 <!-- BEGIN_TF_DOCS -->
 ## Requirements